authzed/playground/README.md

 SpiceDB is a community project where everyone is invited to participate and [feel welcomed].
 While the project has a technical goal, participation is not restricted to those with code contributions.
+Join our [Community Discord](https://authzed.com/discord) to ask questions and meet other users.

 [feel welcomed]: CODE-OF-CONDUCT.md